Beeswax: Adulteration

 Beeswax faces challenges in the market due to the presence of various suppliers, making it difficult to distinguish authentic from fake variants.
 Adulterated beeswax often contains paraffin and toxic additives, posing potential health risks and lacking the genuine honey-scented aroma of pure beeswax.

-Pharmaceutical grades of pure beeswax are distributed in the shape of pellets for the cosmetic, phamaceutical and food industries, among other uses.
+Pharmaceutical grades of pure beeswax are distributed in the shape of pellets for the cosmetic, pharmaceutical and food industries, among other uses.